vsoch/gosmeagle/README.md

  - renaming readType to ReadType so it's public.
  - also renaming sigToType to SigToType so it's public
  - made typeCache public (TypeCache)

+## TODO

+ - add variable parsing
+ - add allocator to get allocations
+ - need to get registers / locations for each type

+ TODO: the typecache stores a TYPE and we need to also keep track of the CLASS or KIND of type, so add to that.